 - The podium session will be followed by a presenter panel session for questions by attendees

 - Presenters must disclose all possible, real or perceived conflicts of interest

-- Podium presentations will be held on Friday, Oct.
-16. Check the online program in case of any changes.
+- Podium presentations will be held on Friday, October 13 from 2:00 pm - 2:55 pm.
+Check the final schedule posted online in case of any changes.